ThanGerlek/softwaredesign/instruction/modeling-uml/uml-sequence-diagram-exercise.md

 # UML Sequence Diagram Exercise

-Complete the following exercise using software such as [Lucidchart](https://www.lucidchart.com/) and submit your work here.
+Complete the following exercise using software such as [Lucidchart](https://www.lucidchart.com/) and submit your work on Canvas.

 ## Diagram Software